-The role of the Bechtel-led Consolidated Nuclear Services (CNS) is to improve performance at both facilities while ensuring an uncompromising focus on safety, security, quality, and cost-effectiveness.
-CNS will do that with shared business systems and other efficiencies, with innovation, and by applying lessons learned.
+The team, Consolidated Nuclear Security LLC (CNS), improved performance at both facilities, while ensuring an uncompromising focus on safety, security, quality, and cost-effectiveness.
+CNS accomplished this efficiency by implementing shared business systems, innovative solutions, and applying lessons learned.

-Bechtel's partners in Consolidated Nuclear Security, LLC are Lockheed Martin Services, Inc., ATK Launch Systems Inc., and SOC LLC.
+Bechtel's partners in Consolidated Nuclear Security are Leidos, Orbital ATK Inc., and SOC LLC.
 Booz Allen Hamilton, Inc. is a teaming subcontractor.

 Y‑12 was the first site in the world to electromagnetically separate uranium on an industrial scale, but that was only the beginning.
 Since then, the complex has amassed a wealth of uranium know-how:

 - Analyzing and detecting

 Since 1994, the site has been involved in 16 international missions to recover nuclear materials, including in France, Italy, and Canada in 2013 and Belgium and South Korea in 2014.
 The team at Y-12 is responsible for: